Toddler sleep: what you need to know

 Moving to a ‘big bed’

-You might need to move your child if your child has started climbing out of the cot or needs to use the potty at night, or if you need the cot for a new baby.
+You might need to move your child if your child has started climbing out of the cot or needs to use the potty at night.
+Or you might need the cot for a new baby.

 Sleep medications aren’t usually the solution to children’s sleep problems – there are better ways to deal with these difficulties.